-The restaurants that we mention here all dish up a range of Asian or Asian-fusion dishes, so while it is difficult to classify them as soleley Korean, Japanese or Thai, they can all safely be classified as delightful Asian.
-What’s more is that all of the restaurants mentioned here are veg-only, with several of them being vegan and all having plenty of vegan choices.
+The restaurants that we mention here all dish up a range of Asian or Asian-fusion dishes, from Korean and Japanese to Peranakan and Thai.
+What’s more is that all of the restaurants mentioned here are vegetarian-only restaurants, with several of them being vegan and all having plenty of vegan choices.
 Visit them now and thank us later!
-Psst, we also have lists of the best Vietnamese, Thai, Mexican & Japanese veg restaurants for you.
+Psst, we also have lists of the best Vietnamese, Thai, Mexican & Japanese vegetarian restaurants for you.

 Genesis Vegan is the dream of every vegan craving Asian food.
 The restaurant advocates wholesome eating, with delicious plant based food that is dairy free as well.
 Sugar, salt and oil levels in the food are closely monitored and the use of MSG is strongly discouraged.
 Though the location may not be the best, the food more than makes up for it.
 The Organic Mint Tea (S$3) is a great way to start the meal.
 The Bakuteh Rice (S$8.90) is a great choice for mains with a side of Kimchi (S$3).
 A star dish is the chef recommended Dumpling (S$6).
 If you’re vegan, you’ll probably love the Tofu Cheese Cake (S$4.50) which doesn’t have any dairy based cheese.
 They also have quite a few dishes that don’t contain onion or garlic.
 If you’re craving more than Asian, check out the Lasagne, with cashew sauce, mushrooms and brown lentils.

 Genesis Vegan: 115 Owen Road, 218922 Singapore.
 P: +65 6438 7118